Geezering/ahmm/md_docs3/Constructivism.md

 - Helped develop the idea that art should be functional and serve society’s needs
 ## In Simple Terms for Students
 - **Constructivism:**
-- Was about using art to help build a new, modern society, especially after the Russian Revolution
+- It was about using art to help build a new, modern society, especially after the Russian Revolution
-- Artists used simple geometric shapes, industrial materials, and practical designs to make art useful for everyone-not just for decoration, but for posters, buildings, clothes, and everyday objects[1][2][7]
+- Artists used simple geometric shapes, industrial materials, and practical designs to make art useful for everyone, not just for decoration, but for posters, buildings, clothes, and everyday objects[1][2][7]
 - Their work was bold, abstract, and often aimed at spreading political ideas or improving daily life
 # Three Short Points for Each Artist
 ## El Lissitzky
-1
+1. .
-- Used bold shapes and colours for revolutionary posters
+Used bold shapes and colours for revolutionary posters
-- 2
+2. .
-- Made art to communicate political messages
+Made art to communicate political messages
-- 3
+3.
-- Influenced modern graphic design and exhibitions
+Influenced modern graphic design and exhibitions
 ## Alexander Rodchenko
-1
-- Used simple, industrial materials and geometric forms
+1. Used simple, industrial materials and geometric forms
-- 2
-- Designed practical objects and posters for society
+2. Designed practical objects and posters for society
-- 3
-- Created dynamic, modern compositions
+3. Created dynamic, modern compositions
 ## Lyubov Popova
-1
-- Combined painting, theatre, and textiles with abstract patterns
+1. Combined painting, theatre, and textiles with abstract patterns
-- 2
-- Built up images from basic shapes
+2. Built up images from basic shapes
-- 3
-- Wanted art to be useful and accessible
+3. Wanted art to be useful and accessible
 ## Naum Gabo
-1
+1. Made abstract sculptures with modern materials
+2. Focused on space and movement
+3. Helped write Constructivist ideas into a manifesto
+## El Lissitzky
+1. Used bold shapes and colours for revolutionary posters
+2. Made art to communicate political messages
+3. Influenced modern graphic design and exhibitions
+## Alexander Rodchenko
+1. Used simple, industrial materials and geometric forms
+2. Designed practical objects and posters for society
+3. Created dynamic, modern compositions
+## Lyubov Popova
+1. Combined painting, theatre, and textiles with abstract patterns
+2. Built up images from basic shapes
+3. Wanted art to be useful and accessible
+## Naum Gabo
-- Made abstract sculptures with modern materials
+1. Made abstract sculptures with modern materials
-- 2
-- Focused on space and movement
+2. Focused on space and movement
-- 3
-- Helped write Constructivist ideas into a manifesto
+3. Helped write Constructivist ideas into a manifesto

 ## Varvara Stepanova
-1
-- Designed practical, patterned textiles and clothing
+1. Designed practical, patterned textiles and clothing
-- 2
-- Integrated art into daily life
+2. Integrated art into daily life
-- 3
-- Used bold geometry and colour
+3. Used bold geometry and colour
 ## Vladimir Tatlin
-1
-- Founded Constructivism and designed Tatlin’s Tower
+1. Founded Constructivism and designed Tatlin’s Tower
-- 2
-- Used industrial materials and engineering
+2. Used industrial materials and engineering
-- 3
-- Believed art should be functional and collective
+3. Believed art should be functional and collective
 ## Stenberg brothers
-1
-- Created dynamic theatre posters and sets
+1. Created dynamic theatre posters and sets
-- 2
-- Used photomontage and bold designs
+2. Used photomontage and bold designs
-- 3
-- Defined the look of Soviet cinema and theatre
+3. Defined the look of Soviet cinema and theatre
 ## Karl Ioganson
-1
-- Built abstract sculptures from industrial materials
+1. Built abstract sculptures from industrial materials
-- 2
-- Explored structure and construction
+2. Explored structure and construction
-- 3
-- Saw art as part of technology and society
+3. Saw art as part of technology and society

 ## In summary:
 - Constructivism was a revolutionary art movement that used modern materials and bold, geometric designs to make art practical, political, and useful for building a new society[1][2][7]
 # Sources